gkhmara/projectThree/README.md

 #### Describe: createArray()

-- Test: "It will return an array of numbers using the user's input as a stopping point.
+- Test: "It will return an array of numbers using the user's input as a stopping point."

 - Code: num = "10"; createArray();

 - Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ---
----
-#### Describe: replaceElements()

-- Test: "It will replace the number 3 with the string "Won't you be my neighbor?" if 3 is present in the array."
+- Test: "It will convert i to string and check to see if i is equal to string "3".
+If true it will push string "Wont' you be my neighbor?" to userArray.
 - Code:
-if (element.includes("3")) {
+if (i.toString().includes("3")) {
-      userArray[index] = "Won't you be my neighbor?";
+        userArray.push("Won't you be my neighbor?");
-}
-replaceElements();
-- Expected Output: [0, 1, 2, "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 10]
+Expected Output: - Expected Output: [0, 1, 2, "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 10]
 ---
-- Test: "It will replace the number 2 with the string "Boop!" if 2 is present in the array."
+- Test: "It will convert i to string and check to see if i is equal to string "2".
+If true it will push string "Beep!" to userArray.
 - Code:
-else if (element.includes("2")) {
+if (i.toString().includes("2")) {
-      userArray[index] = "Boop!";
-}
+        userArray.push("Beep");
-- Expected Output: [0, 1, "Boop!", 3, 4, 5, 6, 7, 8, 9, 10]
+Expected Output: - Expected Output: [0, 1, "Beep!", 3, 4, 5, 6, 7, 8, 9, 10]
 ---
-- Test: "It will replace the number 1 with the string "Beep!" if 1 is present in the array."
+- Test: "It will convert i to string and check to see if i is equal to string "1".
+If true it will push string "Boop!" to userArray.
 - Code:
-else if (element.includes("1")) {
+if (i.toString().includes("1")) {
-      userArray[index] = "Beep!";
-}
+        userArray.push("Boop");
-- Expected Output:
-[0, "Beep!", 2, 3, 4, 5, 6, 7, 8, 9, "Beep!"]
+Expected Output: - Expected Output: [0, Boop, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ---
 ---